bharitwal/WWCode-London/resources/devops/Git & Github/Session2 - Exercises.md

 Session 2  - Git and Github Exercises
 ---

-Questions have been designed to be completed in the given sequence and is a continuation of exercises in [Session 1](Session1%20-%20Exercises.md)
+Questions have been designed to be completed in the given sequence and is a continuation of exercises in [Session 1](Session1%20-%20Exercises.md).
+All the files in the exercises refer to `.txt` files.

 1. Change directory to `git-workshop` and investigate the existing branches, commit history and status.